lmc2179/lmc2179.github.io/drafts/causalimpact.md

 # How would we know if the Inflation Reduction Act decreased inflation?
 Counterfactuals and causal assumptions

 "Did the IRA decrease inflation?" is actually a pretty complex question, though it looks simple at first glance.
-How would we beging to answer it?
+How would we begin to answer it?
 One way to try and make sense of it is to think of it as a counterfactual scenario - what would have happened to inflation if the IRA had **not** been enacted, all else being equal?
 If we knew how this counterfactual scenario **would have** played out, we can compare it to the factual scenario - ie, our universe - and see how big the difference is.

-In causal inference-speak, we call these two scenarios (the inflation rate in each of the two scenarios) the potential outcomes.
-If we want to think about the IRA's effect on interest rate on day $t$, then
+In causal inference-speak, we call the outcomes of these two scenarios the **potential outcomes**.
+We obesrved one of the potential outcomes when the IRA was enacted.
+If we want to think about the IRA's effect on interest rate on day $t$, then we can calculate the treatment effect:

 $$\underbrace{\Delta_t}_{Effect} = \underbrace{y_t^1}_{Observed} - \underbrace{y_t^0}_{Not \ Observed}$$

-If we had the power to step into an alternate universe we could observe the effect directly.
+If we had the power to step into an alternate universe to observe the other potential outcome (qhere the IRA was not enacted), we could calculate the effect.
- The [fundamental problem of causal inference](https://en.wikipedia.org/wiki/Rubin_causal_model#The_fundamental_problem_of_causal_inference) is that we don't.
+ The [fundamental problem of causal inference](https://en.wikipedia.org/wiki/Rubin_causal_model#The_fundamental_problem_of_causal_inference) is that we don't - we only have the information from our universe.
 The most common approach to solving this problem is to run a randomized experiment, and then attempt to estimate the average value of the effect.
 The randomization helps us by making sure that all other variables are [ignorable](https://en.wikipedia.org/wiki/Ignorability#:~:text=Ignorability%20means%20we%20can%20ignore,(observable)%20treated%20or%20not.), ie that do not confound our estimate.
+An experiment is an attempt to "simulate" multiple universes where we control the conditions.

- What else could have affected our inflation
+ We can't run such an experiment, as we only have one US economy and zero time machines.
+So we need to control in our analysis for all the things an experiment would have controlled for.
+What else could have affected our inflation?
  * Supply chain challenges in the US
  * Energy price
  * Interest rate